Nine Mile Ride, Wokingham, RG40 3AT

 Telephone: 01344 772427

-I have been teaching at Saint Sebastian’s since I qualified from Kingston University eight years ago.
-I am currently the Year 5 class teacher and my whole school responsibilities include: Curriculum Lead for English and Geography, Assessment and Staff induction and Mentoring.
+I have been teaching at Saint Sebastian’s since I qualified from Kingston University nine years ago.
+I am currently the Year 5 class teacher and my whole school responsibilities include: Curriculum Leader for English and Geography, Assessment, Pupil Premium as well as Initial Teacher Training and Mentoring.

 After being born in Germany and spending a couple of years living in Cyprus, I spent the majority of my childhood in the local area and attended St Crispin’s Secondary School.

-During the last year, I become the proud father of a baby girl, Amelia.
-For my sins, I am a keen follower of Bolton Wanderers Football Club.
+During the last couple of years, I became the proud father of two daughters, Amelia and Isla.
+For my sins, I am a follower of Bolton Wanderers Football Club.

-I have been a teacher for over 20 years and have worked in Berkshire, Oxfordshire, Essex, Cambridgeshire and Buckinghamshire.
-I moved to the area 2 years ago although it feels like coming home since I trained in Reading and grew up in Buckinghamshire.
-I have two lovely girls one who has just left Saintt Sebastian’s for secondary school and one who is still here!
+I have been a teacher for many years working in Berkshire, Oxfordshire, Essex, Cambridgeshire and Buckinghamshire.
+I moved to the area 4 years ago although it feels like coming home since I trained in Reading and grew up in Buckinghamshire.
+I have two lovely girls one who is at Edgbarrow and one who is still here!
 Outside of school I enjoy gardening, reading and a bit of yoga!

 Mrs Jo Ralley-Shawley